sandeepudeg/AIforBharat/AIForall/Workshop3/The Data Weaver/TECHNICAL_BLOG_POST.md

 ## Introduction

 Real-time data dashboards require seamless integration of multiple data sources.
-In this technical article, we'll explore how we built a comprehensive Weather & Pollen Dashboard that combines data from two distinct APIs: **Open-Meteo** (weather data) and **AQICN** (air quality and pollen data).
+In this technical article, we'll explore how we built a comprehensive Weather & Pollen Dashboard that combines data from two distinct APIs:weather data and air quality and pollen data.
 We'll discuss the architecture, integration challenges, caching strategies, and how Kiro accelerated our development process.

 ## The Challenge: Multi-API Integration